relevant-ai/RelevantCardsDocumentation/DOCS.md

 ```
 ## Web APIs (`get`, `post`, and `request`)

 These functions allow you to communicate with web services and API's.

+### `request`

-The most general way to do this is using the `request function`, formatted as follows;
+The most general way to do communicate with a web API is using the `request` function to make an HTTP request, formatted as follows;

 ```swift
 var a = request(<method>,<url>,<body>,<headers>,<response type>)